nikolaevra/personal-notes/README.md

     - But the Labels are tricky because you have to figure out labels first, before running the program
 - We input: text and output: binary
     - In between we have:
-        - Scanner: returns tokens for all inputs
+        - Scanner: returns tokens for all inputs (We will be a scanner for A3, A4)
             - `Q:` Why do we need scanners? why can't we translate tokens straight into binary line by line?
             - `A:` We can't do that because of Labels
         - Symbol Table (S.T.)